 These recruiting events have always guaranteed widespread free publicity.
 Take a look at Google search on “National Hiring Day” and you will see a great amount of external publicity that numerous firms have got as media editors understand that their readers love large-scale hiring opportunities.
 Hence, to attract more potential candidates and make the most of the event, recruiters need to publish the hiring information to websites, flyers, and other channels.
 Prior to these events, candidates need to sign up for attendance slots and bring the required documents to the event location.
 The representatives of attending companies are direct interviewers.
 Also, the results of successful candidates will be announced on-site.

 This type of event has been used widely by major firms in the United States and Canada, such as Macy’s and Avis, for general hiring purposes.
 A National Hiring Day is a good opportunity for recruiters to reach out and hire a large number of staff in a single-day-recruitment.
 For instance, Chipotle hired more than 4,000 workers in its first year and added another 1,000 workers in the second year.
+In another example, as a part of the UK’s National Hiring day, the job site Indeed hosted 2000 available job offers from more than a one dozen companies.
 Recruiters can also achieve higher offer acceptance rate and reduce the candidate dropout rate thanks to the on-site recruitment process.
 Moreover, since candidates will compete with each other and will be judged at the same time, hiring managers can earn a higher percentage of hiring top candidates among all.
 Last of all, by organizing a National Hiring Day event, employers will have chances to efficiently establish and develop a talent pipeline for future demands.

 Along with several advantages from creating a National Hiring Day, there is a common concern from recruiters about the quality of the recruitment process in this type of event.
 Therefore, to optimize the outcome of National Hiring Day, there are small but essential tips to keep in mind: